sharwell/developer.rackspace.com/src/docs/cloud-monitoring/getting-started/index.rst

     The object or resource that you want to monitor.
     An entity is commonly a web server, but it might also be a website, a web page, or a web service.

+monitoring zone
+    The launch point of a check; a monitoring zone is a geographical region.
+When you create a check, you specify which monitoring zone(s) you want to launch the check from.

 notification
     An informational message sent to one or more addresses by the monitoring system when an alarm is triggered.

+notification plan
+    Contains a set of notification rules to execute when an alarm is triggered.
+A notification plan can contain multiple notifications for Critical, Warning, and Ok states.

 Authenticate to gain access to the service
 ==========================================